geolivero/backbonereactnative/README.md

 - npm install backbonereactnative

-## The import in your application like so
+## Then import in your application like so

 <pre>
 import Backbone from "backbonereactnative";